akaliutau/spark-recipes/docs/README.md

 *  One can quickly set up Spark with Maven and Eclipse.
 Spark does not need to be installed.

-*  Spark is not limited to the MapReduce algorithm: its API allows a lot of algorithms to be applied to data.
+*  Spark is not limited to the MapReduce algorithm: its API allows a lot of algorithms to be applied to data.

 *  Streaming is used more and more frequently in enterprises, as businesses want access to real-time analytics.
 Spark supports streaming.